-Randi Vogel enters her first season as an assistant coach at South Carolina.
+Randi Vogel enters her second season as an assistant coach at South Carolina.
 She will work with training groups, create training programs for the stroke groups and will assume the role of camp director.

-Vogel joins the Gamecock staff after serving in the same capacity at Missouri the previous two seasons.
+Vogel joined the Gamecock staff after serving in the same capacity at Missouri the previous two seasons.
 Vogel helped guide Missouri to back-to-back third-place finishes at the Big 12 Championships during her time with the Tigers.

 Prior to coaching at Missouri, Vogel was an assistant at Cincinnati from 2008-10.
 The highlight of her tenure with the Bearcats came in 2010 when she worked with sprinter Josh Schneider, who won the 50 freestyle at the NCAA Championships that season.
 Schneider was a finalist in the 50-meter freestyle at the 2012 U.S. Olympic Trials.
 Vogel also stayed busy during the summer at Cincinnati as she coached the Masters Swim Team in 2009 and was an instructor at the West Point Swim Camp in the summers of 2008 and 2009.